 Many applications use different databases that are connected, sometimes using code but also using database connections.
 In time a lot of cross-database queries or stored procedures that reference other databases may have been created and used.
-Or Distributed transactions may have come in use.
+Maybe distributed transactions have come in use.
 These structures work very well in a scenario with only a single database-instance or a clustered installation of SQL Server (FCI).
-As soon as high availability is considered, Availability Groups are the target.
+As soon as high availability is considered, Availability Groups are the preferred option because of the many advantages this solution offers.
 Not everyone realizes though that although this technique is a good fit for a lot of databases, it’s not always the best choice.

 Installation and configuration of Availability groups seems simple and fast.
 It has many advantages but it can also lead to unexpected issues that may be discovered when it’s already too late.
 Many companies discovered this the hard way.